 How to get flexible fast for BJJ is probably the question of all BJJ practitioners.
-Jiu-Jitsu is the martial art for anyone.
+Jiu-Jitsu is a martial art for anyone.
 From pro-athletes to desk workers, from kids to grapplers over 40, everyone has a place in BJJ.
-However, the nature of the sport is such, that it does require certain athletic abilities and being flexible is very important for BJJ.
+However, the nature of the sport is such, that it does require certain athletic abilities, and being flexible is very important for BJJ.
 Getting flexible for BJJ is not really a problem.
-It just requires some time and dedication to improve your flexibility to a point to have an unpassable guard and many other benefits.
+It just requires some time and dedication to improve your flexibility to the point to have an unpassable guard and many other benefits.

 The good news is that you do not have to possess any of them before you sing up for class.
 BJJ will develop every athletic ability you need to progress in the art.
 It will build strength by teaching you how to manipulate resisting objects.
 Your conditioning capacities are going to increase thanks to imposed demand.
 And you’re going to figure out how to get flexible in positions you never thought you could achieve.

 Today’s focus is going to be on this last point.
 How to get flexible for Brazilian Jiu-Jitsu is not rocket science.
 Actually, BJJ is going to take care of the basics just by training.
 Certain areas of the body get more attention in flexibility terms when rolling around with people.
 Now, unless you’re unusually stiff, you’ll get a decent level of hip and shoulders flexibility just by training regularly.
 And, even if you’re stiff and/or coming back from injuries, there’s a way to improve flexibility.

 First, all you stiff and brittle people out there, you have nothing to worry about – flexibility can be trained.
 Despite many people thinking it has lots to do with genetics, it is a quality that can be trained.
 Actually, the genetics part is more in regard to freakish flexibility than the lack of one.
 As long as you have no contortionism aspirations, you’ll do just fine.